openhive-network/devportal/_tutorials-javascript/vote_on_content.md

 ## Intro

 We are using the `broadcast.vote` function provided by the `dsteem` library to send the transaction through to the network.
-On the Steem platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
+On the Hive platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
 When there is no `parent_author`, then it's a post, when there is, it's a comment.
 Voting is done on either of the two based on the author and permlink of the comment.
 There are 5 parameters required for the voting operation: